Transformations of lattice diagrams and their associated dotted diagrams: Deformations of admissible dotted diagrams and dissolutions of lattice diagrams

-\begin{proposition} Let $\Gamma$ be a dotted graph such that each arc has at least two dots.
+\begin{proposition} Let $\Gamma$ be a dotted diagram such that each arc has at least two dots.
 Then, $\Gamma$ is admissible. \end{proposition}

-\begin{proof} For a lattice polytope $P$, we call the part of $P$ corresponding to an arc (respectively a crossing) of its associated dotted graph an {\it arc} (respectively a {\it crossing}) of $P$.
+\begin{proof} For a lattice diagram $P$, we call the part of $P$ corresponding to an arc of its associated dotted diagram an {\it arc} of $P$.

-When we consider an arc of a lattice polytope with at least two initial vertices, we can construct an arc $\alpha$, connecting a given pair of distinct points, such that the edges connecting to the points are in given directions, that is, $\alpha$ consists of edges such that the initial edge is in the $a$-direction with orientation coherent/incoherent with the $a$-axis, and the terminal edge is in the $b$-direction with orientation coherent/incoherent with the $b$-axis, for any given pair $(a,b)$ and orientations ($a,b \in \{x,y\}$).
-Hence, by fixing each crossing of $\Gamma$ to be a crossing consisting of edges in the $x$-direction and $y$-direction, we can construct the corresponding lattice polytope.
+When we consider an arc of a lattice diagram with at least two initial vertices, we can construct an arc $\alpha$, connecting a given pair of distinct points, such that the edges connecting to the points are in given directions, that is, $\alpha$ consists of edges such that the initial edge is in the $a$-direction with orientation coherent/incoherent with the $a$-axis, and the terminal edge is in the $b$-direction with orientation coherent/incoherent with the $b$-axis, for any given pair $(a,b)$ and orientations ($a,b \in \{x,y\}$).
+Hence, by fixing each crossing of $\Gamma$ to be a crossing consisting of edges in the $x$-direction and $y$-direction, we can construct the corresponding lattice diagram.
 Thus $\Gamma$ is admissible. \end{proof}

-\begin{proposition} Let $\Gamma$ be a dotted graph such that each arc has at least one dot.
-Then, the reduced graph of $\Gamma$ is the empty graph.
-Further, if $\Gamma$ is admissible, then any lattice polytope associated with $\Gamma$ has a transformation with minimal area. \end{proposition}
+\begin{proposition} Let $\Gamma$ be a dotted diagram such that each arc has at least one dot.
+Then, the reduced diagram of $\Gamma$ is the empty graph.
+Further, if $\Gamma$ is admissible, then any lattice diagram associated with $\Gamma$ has a dissolution with minimal area. \end{proposition}

-\begin{proof} We show that (1) we can deform $\Gamma$ by good deformations I, II, III, IVa in good order to a dotted graph $\Gamma'$ consisting only of mutually disjoint circle components such that each circle component has at least one dot, and (2) we can deform the dotted graph $\Gamma'$ by deformations I--IV to the empty graph, and (3) if $\Gamma$ is admissible, then, for a lattice polytope whose associated dotted graph is $\Gamma'$, there exists a transformation with minimal area.
-Then, together with Proposition \ref{prop919}, we have the required result.
+\begin{proof} We show that (1) we can deform $\Gamma$ by good deformations I, II, III, IVa in good order to a dotted diagram $\Gamma'$ consisting only of mutually disjoint circle components such that each circle component has at least one dot, and (2) we can deform the dotted diagram $\Gamma'$ by deformations I--IV to the empty graph, and (3) if $\Gamma$ is admissible, then, for a lattice diagram whose associated dotted diagram is $\Gamma'$, there exists a dissolution with minimal area.
+Then, together with the argument in the proof of Theorem \ref{thm3-7}, we have the required result.